 Lee Frost Photography

-The next 3 nights will be spent in Cinque Terre...
+The first 3 nights will be spent in Cinque Terre...

-Cinque Terre is a string of ancient fishing villages on the rugged Ligurian coastline.
-The are 5 villages (hence the name!) - Riomaggiore, Manarola, Corniglia, Vernazza and Monterosso.
+Only 1 1/2 hours drive from Pisa airport, Cinque Terre is a string of ancient fishing villages on the rugged Ligurian coastline.
+The are 5 villages (hence the name!) - Riomaggiore, Manarola, Corniglia, Vernazza and Monterosso al Mare.
 In each, colourful houses spill down steep terraces to harbours filled with fishing boats and beautiful aquamarine sea.
 We will be based in the most picturesque village - Manarola - and we will explore and photograph all 5 villages using the excellent railway that connects one village with the next.
 The train are frequent, and run from early in the morning until late at night.